 GLENN E. CULLEN, Professor of Biochemistry.

 J. M. JOHLIN, Associate Professor of Biochemistry.

-HOWARD W. ROBINSON, Instructor in Biochemistry.
-IMOGENE EARLE, Assistant in Biochemistry.
+HOWARD W. ROBINSON, Assistant Professor of Biochemistry.

+WALTER E. WILKINS, Assistant in Biochemistry.

+J. Alfred Calhoun, Assistant in Biochemistry.

+GRACE McVeigh, Assistant in Biochemistry.

 21. CHEMISTRY OF SOLUTIONS AND OF FOODS.
-The lectures include a review of, and an application to body processes of the more important properties of solutions, including the gas laws, osmotic pressure, surface tension, measures of acidity, electrolyte equilibrium, membrane equilibrium, and buffer substances.
+The lectures include a review of, and an application to, body processes of the more important properties of solutions, including the gas laws, osmotic pressure, surface tension, measures of acidity, electrolyte equilibrium, membrane equilibrium, and buffer substances.
 They also include the study of the chemistry and properties of food substances and of body tissues.